NuzhaKhalid/Web-Crawler/README.md

 # Web-Crawler

-This is a simple Web Crawler developed in python using Mercator scheme
+This is a simple Web Crawler developed in Python using Mercator scheme.
+The code is in ``WebCrawler.ipynb`` file.

 ## 1. URL Frontier
 The URL frontier is a structure of front queues and back queues.
 When the crawler starts for the first time, URL frontier contains the following seed URLs.